Open-Wine-Components/umu-database/README.md

 -   The protonfix for umu-7d690c122fde4c60bed85405f343ad10 should be a symbolic link to the protonfix for umu-genshin if they require the same fixes.
 They -can- be independent -IF- they require different fixes or if it's a new single title and no fix exists

-    Example (steam version):
+    Example (game that is also sold on Steam):

 ```\
 TITLE                   STORE    CODENAME                              UMU_ID                                 NOTE (Optional)
-Red Dead Redemption 2   steam    none                                  umu-1174180
 Red Dead Redemption 2   egs      Heather                               umu-1174180
 Red Dead Redemption 2   none     none                                  umu-1174180                            standalone
 ```

 -   The same applies here.
-Each different non-Steam version protonfix should be a symbolic link to the Steam version protonfix unless it requires different fixes.
+Each different non-Steam version protonfix should be a symbolic link to the Steam version by its UMU_ID protonfix unless it requires different fixes.

 If no store and/or codename is specified it will search instead search the 'umu' gamefixes directory instead of the store directory for the umu ID.